ajamal31/Twitter-Sentiment-Analysis/README.md

 #### Exit MySQL

-#### Add the following in your /etc/my.cnf file:
-#### If my.cnf does not exist in your /etc directory, then create it and add the following:
+#### Add the following in your /etc/my.cnf file.
+Note: If my.cnf does not exist in your /etc directory, then create it and add the following:
 [client] <br />
 default-character-set = utf8mb4